gem/global_embodied_carbon_model/README.md

 # ✨ Overview

-> The first versions of the GEM's embodied-carbon exposure and seismic risk maps for Europe are now available! 🥳 🚀
+> The first versions of the GEM's embodied-carbon exposure and seismic risk maps of Europe are now available! 🥳 🚀

 This repository hosts data on the embodied carbon associated with the seismic damage repair and replacement of the residential, commercial, and industrial building stock worldwide.
 Interactive web services are accessible through the EPOS Built Environmental Data service at https://embodiedcarbon.builtenvdata.eu.